USGS-CMG/stglib/doc/waves.rst

 #.
 Compute the zeroth and second moments of the surface-elevation spectra using :func:`stglib.core.waves.make_moment`.
 #.
 Compute significant wave height, mean period, and peak period using :func:`stglib.core.waves.make_Hs`, :func:`stglib.core.waves.make_Tm`, and :func:`stglib.core.waves.make_Tp`.

 The above list is for information only.
-The user does not need to apply these steps manually; they are all called by the various run scripts.
+The user does not need to apply these steps manually; they are all called by the run script.

 .. autosummary::